 Users can build complex scenes with OBS and increase the size of their scene collections as much as they like.
 However, each source in a scene requires some resources.
 Additionally, some resource is required for transitions in which the sources may not be displayed to retain fluidity.

 As the scenes get more complex and their collections and transitions grow, OBS requires more resources than typical systems can spare.
 This can be remedied by switching to scalable GPU-enabled virtual desktops.
-As a Tier 1 Microsoft CSP and a Citrix Partner, Apps4Rent provides cutting-edge virtual desktops for hosting OBS to support complex workloads.
+As a Microsoft Solutions Partner and a Citrix Partner, Apps4Rent provides cutting-edge virtual desktops for hosting OBS to support complex workloads.
 Contact our OBS virtualization advisors, available 24/7 via phone, chat, and email for assistance.